joyent/joyent-gerrit/docs/user/README.md

      create mode 100644 README.md
     Successfully rebased and updated refs/heads/master.

+This will open a file that looks something like this:

+    pick 95a7c80 add initial README
+    pick f6eb4be forgot to add content

+Change `pick` to `squash` for the second commit like so:

+    pick 95a7c80 add initial README
+    squash f6eb4be forgot to add content

-And then I push that to the magical reference `refs/changes/12` (because this is a new PatchSet for Change 12):
+Save and exit.
+Then I push that to the magical reference `refs/changes/12` (because this is a new PatchSet for Change 12):

     dap@sharptooth my-playground $ git push cr HEAD:refs/changes/12
     Counting objects: 4, done.